 In the function header of Figure 2.5 two differences from standard memcpy are notable.
-Firstly, there is the template parameter named path, and secondly, an additional parameter node.
+Firstly, there is the template parameter named path, and secondly, an additional parameter int node.
 The path allows selection of the executing device, which can be either the CPU or DSA.
-The options include dml::software (CPU), dml::hardware

-(DSA), and dml::automatic, where the latter dynamically selects the device at runtime, favouring DSA where available [10, Sec.
+The options include dml::software (CPU), dml::hardware (DSA), and dml::automatic, where the latter dynamically selects the device at runtime, favouring DSA where available [10, Sec.
 Quick Start].
 Choosing the engine which carries out the copy might be advantageous for performance, as we can see in Section 3.2.3.
-This can either be achieved by pinning the current thread to the NUMA-Node (Node) that the device is located on, or by using optional parameters of dml::submit [10, Sec.
+This can either be achieved by pinning the current thread to the NUMA-Node (Node) that the device is located on, or, or by using optional parameters of dml::submit [10, Sec.
 High-level C++ API, NUMA support].
-As evident from Figure 2.5, we chose the former option for this example, using numa_run_on_node to restrict the current thread to run on the Node chosen by node.
-Given that Figure 2.5 serves as an illustrative example, any potential side effects resulting from the modification of NUMA assignments through the execution of this pseudocode are disregarded.
+As evident from Figure 2.5, we chose the former option for this example, using numa\run\on\node to restrict the current thread to run on Node chosen by int node.
+With it only being an example, potential side effects, arising from modification of NUMA-assignment, of calling this pseudocode are not relevant.

 Intel DML operates on data views, which we create from the given pointers to source and destination and size [10, Sec.
 High-level C++ API, Make view].
-This is done using dml::make_view(uint8_t ptr, size_t size), visible in Figure 2.5, where these views are labelled src_view and dst_view.
+This is done using dml::make\view(uint8\t\ ptr, size\t size), visible in Figure 2.5, where these views are labelled $src_view$ and $dst_view$ .
 Following this preparation, we submit a single descriptor using the asynchronous operation from Intel DML.
-For submission, the function dml::submit<path> is used, which takes an operation type and parameters specific to the selected type and returns a handler to the submitted task.
+For submission, the function dml::submitpath> is used, which takes an operation type and parameters specific to the selected type and returns a handler to the submitted task.
 For the copy operation, we pass the two views created previously.
 The provided handler can later be queried for the completion of the operation.
 After submission, we poll for the task completion with handler.get() and check whether the operation completed successfully.
-A noteworthy addition to the submission-call is the use of .block_on_fault(), enabling the DSA to manage a page fault by coordinating with the operating system.
+A noteworthy addition to the submission-call is the use of .block\on\fault(), enabling the DSA to manage a page fault by coordinating with the operating system.
 It's essential to highlight that this functionality only operates if the device is configured to accept this flag.
 [10, Sec.
-High-level C++ API]
+High-level C++ API, How to Use the Library] [10, Sec.
+High-level C++ API, Page Fault handling].